 “I will take you to the beach this evening”, I declared.

 They were overjoyed.
-They hadn’t seen a beach in their whole life, apart from the quick view from hundreds of metres above, while the plane landed in Mumbai airport.
+They hadn’t seen a beach in their life, apart from the quick view from hundreds of metres above, while the plane landed in Kochi airport.

 Now, both of them kissed me hardly, one on each cheek.
-Looked like both of them were genuinely happy in torturing me.
+It looked as if both of them were genuinely happy in torturing me.

 “Sorry Neethu.
 My girls are naughty.
-Shouldn’t have let them wake you” , their mom said, while entering the room.
+Shouldn’t have let them wake you” , their mom told me while entering the room.

 “It is okay, Aunty.
 Shall I take them to the beach?”, I asked.